© Tatjana Baibakova | Dreamstime.com

 The most recent Recommended Dietary Allowance (RDA) for vitamin B12 was set in 1998 and is 2.4 micrograms (mcg) per day for males and females 14 years and older.
 Most meat-eaters consume this amount, although they may not absorb it for a variety of reasons (discussed below) and therefore still end up with a vitamin B12 deficiency.
 For vegetarians and vegans, however, it’s another story.

-It is well-established that vitamin B12 deficiency is more common among certain groups of people: vegetarians and vegans, diabetics taking Metformin, those using proton-pump inhibitors (such as Protonix), and adults aged 60 and over.
-Exactly how many people in the US suffer from vitamin B12 deficiency, however, is difficult to determine because there is no perfect test and researchers and nutrition experts debate what the appropriate cut-off levels should be for the currently utilized tests.
+It’s well-established that vitamin B12 deficiency is more common among certain groups of people: vegetarians and vegans, diabetics taking Metformin, those using proton-pump inhibitors (such as Protonix), and adults aged 60 and over.
+Exactly how many people in the U.S. suffer from vitamin B12 deficiency, however, is difficult to determine because there is no perfect test and researchers and nutrition experts debate what the appropriate cut-off levels should be for the currently utilized tests.

 - Vegetarians and vegans:

-- 29% of those taking proton pump inhibitors long-term
+- Patients taking proton pump inhibitors long-term (29%)

 Some foods with substantial amounts of vitamin B12 are listed in the table below along with their vitamin B12 content in micrograms (mcg).